RECIPROCITY INTO NORTH CAROLINA (via the NCASPPB)

 To begin the reciprocity process, fully credentialed addiction professionals must contact their current credentialing board and request a reciprocity application.
-After completion of the reciprocity application by both the credentialed addiction professional and the current credentialing board, and upon receipt of this information by NCSAPPB and the additional, required paperwork that is outlined above, the NCSAPPB will issue the credentialed addiction professional the equivalent credential offered by the NCSAPPB.
+After completion of the reciprocity application by both the credentialed addiction professional and the current credentialing board, and upon receipt of this information by NCASPPB and the additional, required paperwork that is outlined above, the NCASPPB will issue the credentialed addiction professional the equivalent credential offered by the NCASPPB.

-**There is not automatic reciprocity for the CCS credential, however.
+**There is not automatic reciprocity for the CCS credential.
 Per North Carolina’s statute, a counselor must first possess the Licensed Clinical Addictions Specialist (LCAS) credential before being eligible to apply for the CCS credential.
 NC’s LCAS is equivalent to the IC&RC’s AADC credential.

-RECIPROCITY OUT OF NORTH CAROLINA (via the NCSAPPB):
+RECIPROCITY OUT OF NORTH CAROLINA (via the NCASPPB)

-To begin the reciprocity process, credentialed addiction professionals must contact the NCSAPPB and request a reciprocity application.
-Upon completion of the reciprocity application by both the credentialed addiction professional and the NCSAPPB, and upon receipt of this information by the certification board in the new jurisdiction, that Board will then issue the certified addiction professional the equivalent credential offered unless laws or regulations governing the practice of addiction related services in the new jurisdiction must first be met.
+To begin the reciprocity process, credentialed addiction professionals must contact the NCASPPB and request a reciprocity application.
+In your email, please advise which credential you are wanting to reciprocate and to which state.
+We must have this information to determine if your credential can be reciprocated.
+Upon completion of the reciprocity application by both the credentialed addiction professional and the NCASPPB, and upon receipt of this information by the certification board in the new jurisdiction, that Board will then issue the certified addiction professional the equivalent credential offered unless laws or regulations governing the practice of addiction related services in the new jurisdiction must first be met.